john-kurkowski/tldextract/README.md

 using [the Public Suffix List (PSL)](https://publicsuffix.org).

-**Why?** Naive URL parsing like splitting on dots fails for domains like `forums.bbc.co.uk` (gives "co" instead of "bbc"). `tldextract` handles all the edge cases, so you don't have to.
+**Why?** Naive URL parsing like splitting on dots fails for domains like `forums.bbc.co.uk` (gives "co" instead of "bbc"). `tldextract` handles the edge cases, so you don't have to.

 ## Quick Start